 This is the central tension in every regulatory framework governing AI hiring: everyone agrees that fully automated employment decisions are unacceptable.
 Someone, somewhere, must review and approve critical outcomes.
 But when you implement that oversight at scale—when a single recruiter is responsible for reviewing hundreds of AI recommendations—the oversight becomes a formality.
 The human is nominally in the loop but functionally irrelevant.

-The researchers call it "human-in-the-loop."
-The practitioners call it "checkbox compliance."
+Researchers call it "human-in-the-loop."
+Practitioners call it "checkbox compliance."
 Nobody has figured out how to make it genuinely meaningful at scale.

 The Compliance Arms Race

-That's the unintended consequence of this regulatory explosion: compliance has become a competitive advantage for large companies.
+The regulatory explosion has created an unintended competitive advantage for large companies.
 They can afford the lawyers, the auditors, the separate systems for each jurisdiction.
 A global law firm, Orrick, published guidance in April 2025 helping companies determine whether their hiring practices are subject to AI regulation.
 The document runs to 47 pages.
 The summary: it depends on what tool you're using, how autonomous it is, what decisions it affects, where your candidates are located, and what exemptions might apply.
 There is no simple answer.
 Reading it requires a law degree and several hours.
 Implementing it requires a compliance team.

-The small and mid-sized companies Hernandez competes against?
+Small and mid-sized companies face a stark choice.
 Many have simply abandoned AI recruiting tools altogether.
 Others are taking legal risk, betting that enforcement will be slow or that they'll fly under the radar.
-"I know of at least three competitors who are clearly violating California's disclosure requirements," Hernandez said.
-"Nothing's happened to them.
-Yet."
+Industry observers estimate significant numbers of companies are violating disclosure requirements—nothing has happened to them yet.

 That "yet" is carrying weight.
 The EU is building enforcement capacity.
 State attorneys general are increasingly focused on employment technology.
 Plaintiff's lawyers have identified algorithmic discrimination as a growth area—lucrative class actions waiting to be filed.
 The first wave of significant penalties is probably coming in 2026-2027.
 When it arrives, some companies will face catastrophic fines.
 Others will face expensive settlements.
 A few will serve as cautionary examples that reshape the entire industry.